-First watch our short video and see the discussion on this page about why a sailing resume trumps a sailing certification every time.
+First read this page about why a sailing resume trumps a sailing certification every time.

 With changing times, it's time for sailing to keep up.
 It's no secret, people are busier than ever.
 They have more demanding jobs, they want more time with their families and want more time for other recreational activities.
 For many, the prospect of sitting in a weekend class room is too much.
 They'd rather be on the water.
 Yet studies show that people also want personal continuing education and recognition.
 NauticEd is a perfect match for all this.
 Spend your time learning the theory of sailing at home in your own time -1/2 hour here -1/2 hour there - ten at night in your pj's.
 Doctor's, nurses, airline pilots do online learning and sailing is no less of a fit to learning the theory online.

 While on the water experience is essential, the safe operation of a sailboat and responsibility for the crews lives also rests with understanding the vast amount of theory presented on Nauticed.
 NauticEd provides the medium for documenting everything in one place, your theory skills, your practical experience and your time spent with a professional instructor.

 Often times, a sailor has enough experience to be an extremely accomplished sailor yet has had no professional practical schooling.
 Under any other sailing certificate system, this sailor goes unrecognized.
 However, charter companies will happily accept this sailor based on a qualifying logbook resume.
 Hence, the NauticEd Sailing Resume provides a means for the sailor to be recognized without professional practical schooling.

 With NauticEd, sailing schools can do what they enjoy most and what they do best - teach practical skills on the water.
 Students show up at a practical school with the theory out of the way and an equal base level of understanding.
 The student spends more time on the water and gains a real appreciation for the wind in their face, the exhilaration and the fun.